-1. Which authority is in charge of merger control in Serbia?
+1. Who is in charge of merger control in Serbia?

 The authority in charge of merger control in Serbia is the Commission for Protection of Competition of the Republic of Serbia, based in Belgrade.